 - Natural latex – The raw material for natural latex comes from a renewable resource – it is obtained from the sap of the Hevea Brasiliensis (rubber) tree, and was once widely used for cushioning.
 Rubber trees are cultivated, mainly in South East Asia, through a new planting and replanting program by large scale plantation and small farmers to ensure a continuous sustainable supply of natural latex.
 Natural latex is both recyclable and biodegradeable, and is mold, mildew and dust mite resistant.
 It is not highly flammable and does not require fire retardant chemicals to pass the Cal 117 test.
 It has little or no off-gassing associated with it.
 Because natural rubber has high energy production costs (although a smaller footprint than either polyurethane or soy-based foams ), and is restricted to a limited supply, it is more costly than petroleum based foam.

 - Synthetic latex – The terminology is very confusing, because synthetic latex is often referred to simply as “latex” or even “100% natural latex”.
 It is also known as styrene-butadiene rubber (SBR).
-The chemical styrene is toxic to the lungs, liver, and brain.
+The chemical styrene is toxic to the lungs, liver, and brain; the EPA finds nervous system effects such as depression, loss of concentration and a potential for cancer(4).
 Synthetic additives are added to achieve stabilization.
 Often however, synthetic latex can be made of combinations of polyurethane and natural latex, or a combination of 70% natural latex and 30% SBR.
 Most stores sell one of these versions under the term “natural latex” – so caveat emptor!
 Being petroleum based, the source of supply for the production of synthetic latex is certainly non-sustainable and diminishing as well.

 Natural latex is breathable, biodegradeable, healthier (i.e., totally nontoxic, and mold & mildew proof) and lasts longer than polyfoam – some reports say up to 20 times longer.